fsevent/xtcutil/FORMAT.md

 ## Overall structure

+A xtrkcad file contains a railroad layout.
+A railroad layout consists of parts.
+A part consists of edges.
+A part has one or more states.
+A part defines paths which is a sequence of edges.
+A path belong to a state.
+The path is usable only if the state of the part is the state.
+A edge connect between two nodes.
+A node is shared by several edges.

 `xtcutil graph foo.xtc' generates an array of objects.
 The object has "type" member and it distinguish the type of the object.
 The value of "type" member is one of follows.